 Accounts receivable are reported at their gross value and, when appropriate, are reduced by the estimated portion that is expected to be uncollectible.
-No amounts were determined to be uncollectible at December 31, 2019.
+As of December 31, 2020 there were no amounts determined to be uncollectible.

 Prepaid Items

 Payments made to vendors for services that will benefit periods beyond year-end are recorded as prepaid items in the government-wide financial statements and will be reported as expenses in the following year.
 These amounts are reflected as expenditures in the year paid in the governmental fund financial statements.